L'Hôpital's rule

-The differentiation of the numerator and denominator often simplifies the quotient or converts it to a limit that can be evaluated directly.
+The differentiation of the numerator and denominator often simplifies the quotient or converts it to a limit that can be directly evaluated by continuity.

 History

 Guillaume de l'Hôpital (also written l'Hospital) published this rule in his 1696 book Analyse des Infiniment Petits pour l'Intelligence des Lignes Courbes (literal translation: Analysis of the Infinitely Small for the Understanding of Curved Lines), the first textbook on differential calculus.
 However, it is believed that the rule was discovered by the Swiss mathematician Johann Bernoulli.